 - We ask big questions – especially with the beginning of WHY?

-- Close links with Reverend Chris who helps to support RE teaching and Collective along with our RE subject leader.
+- Close links with Father Chris who helps to support RE teaching and Collective along with our RE subject leader.

 - Reflective spaces around the school both inside and outside